 - 19. Explain GM counter and discuss its working and applications. - 20.
 Describe the principle, procedure and applications of HPLC technique. - 21.
 What technique will you choose to separate protein molecule of molecular weight of ten thousand Daltons?
 Explain the procedures involved in the technique. - 22.
 Describe the principle, procedure and applications of ELISA technique.

-Course VII -21P2EVST05: EARTH AND ATMOSPHERE
+M.Sc.
+Degree Examination, Second Semester, Faculty of Environmental Science Course VII -21P2EVST05: EARTH AND ATMOSPHERE